EngineerDanny/engineerdanny.github.io/_projects/7_project.md

 layout: page
 title: Advanced Machine Learning Techniques with PyTorch
 description: Implementing advanced machine learning algorithms.
-img: assets/img/zip_nnet.png
+img: assets/img/p7_zip_nnet.png
 importance: 4
 category: work
 ---

 ## Introduction

 In the rapidly evolving field of machine learning, staying abreast of the latest techniques and tools is crucial for developing effective and efficient models.
-This project showcases a comprehensive approach to implementing and evaluating advanced machine learning models using a combination of PyTorch, Scikit-Learn, and Plotnine.
+This project showcases a comprehensive approach to implementing and evaluating advanced machine learning models using a combination of `PyTorch`, `Scikit-Learn`, and `Plotnine`.
 The primary goals of this project are to:

-1. **Implement Custom Models**: Develop custom machine learning models, including a basic featureless model, and more sophisticated neural networks using PyTorch.
+1. **Implement Custom Models**: Develop custom machine learning models, including a basic featureless model, and more sophisticated neural networks using `PyTorch`.
 2. **Cross-Validation and Hyperparameter Tuning**: Utilize cross-validation techniques to optimize model performance and fine-tune hyperparameters for the best results.
 3. **Data Preprocessing and Feature Scaling**: Prepare datasets with appropriate preprocessing steps, including feature scaling, to ensure model accuracy and robustness.
 4. **Comparative Analysis**: Compare the performance of different models using a standardized evaluation framework.
-5. **Visualization of Results**: Generate insightful visualizations using Plotnine to interpret the performance and behavior of models across different datasets and configurations.
+5. **Visualization of Results**: Generate insightful visualizations using `Plotnine` to interpret the performance and behavior of models across different datasets and configurations.

 The project is structured to cover various aspects of machine learning model development and evaluation.
 We start with data preparation, including loading and scaling datasets.